gatling/gatling/src/sphinx/http/http_check.rst

 *expected* is a function that returns a value of the same type of the previous step (extraction or transformation).

 In case of a ``String``, it can also be a ``String`` using Gatling EL or an ``Expression[String]``.

+.. _http-check-notNull:

+* ``notNull``

+Checks that the value is not null, typically a JSON value, e.g.:

+.. includecode:: code/Checks.scala#notNull

 .. _http-check-exists: